 It’s hard to buy gifts for people.
 Birthdays, Christmas, Valentine’s Day, you name it, I always have difficulty finding a present that is not only straight from the heart, but something they’ll remember and keep.
 That’s my goal with presents, anyway, and sometimes I cheat on that goal.
 I’m a victim of buying candles as gifts.

 Not that there’s anything wrong with candles.
 If you bought me a pumpkin candle right now, I’d be thrilled.

 But If you believe you have a talent for something, it’s always a good idea to put it to use for others.
 And not just for writing, either: you could love photography, drawing, acting, etc. etc. No matter what it is, there’s someone out there who will appreciate it.

-1. Find out what Starr would like to read.
+1. Find out what your person would like to read.

 The length of your story will also depend on the person for whom you’re writing.
-If Starr isn’t an avid reader, or is super busy all the time, it may be better to write something shorter.
-(Maybe poem/poem collection, or simply a very short story?)
+If your person isn’t an avid reader, or is super busy all the time, it may be better to write something shorter.

 2. Write your story.

 This point is obvious, but if I didn’t include it, it would hardly be a “guide.”
 You can’t have a story if you don’t write it.
 It’s simple as that.